Proper Reporting of End User Public IP Address (NGINX-based Ingress controller)¶

 These instructions describe the Wallarm Ingress controller configuration required to identify an originating IP address of a client (end user) when a controller is placed behind a load balancer.

-By default the Ingress controller assumes that it is directly exposed to the Internet and the IP addresses of connecting clients are their actual IPs.
+By default, the Ingress controller assumes that it is directly exposed to the Internet and that the IP addresses of connecting clients are their actual IPs.
 However, the requests can be passed through the load balancer (e.g. AWS ELB or Google Network Load Balancer) before being sent to the Ingress controller.

-This feature highly depends on the used cloud platform, and in majority of cases it can be activated by setting in the
+This feature is highly dependent on the cloud platform being used; in the majority of cases, it can be activated by setting the

 values.yaml file attribute

-Enable Ingress Controller to Take the Value from X-FORWARDED-FOR HTTP Request Header¶
+Step 2: Enable Ingress controller to take the value from the X-FORWARDED-FOR HTTP request header¶